 Kawasaki GPZ750 Turbo

-Released in 1984, it was the the fastest of all the turbo bikes with a top speed of 148mph.
+Released in 1984, the Kawasaki GPz750 Turbo was the the fastest of all the turbo bikes with a top speed of 148mph.
 It was also the last of the 1980’s Japanese turbo experiment.
 The inline four cylinder, 112bhp powerhouse had a tendency to blow up so there aren’t many still on the road.
 Expect to pay around £13,000 for a GPZ750 Turbo model in decent condition.

 Kawasaki Vulcan 750